TechNotebookYT/Lane-Tracking-Robot-Car/README.md

 * **v5 (Non‑PID)** uses simple frame‑threshold logic: if pixels appear on one side, the car steers to the other.
 * **v6 (PID)** computes the lane centroid and feeds it through a PID controller for smoother tracking.

-Dependencies are managed with the [Astral.sh uv tool](https://astral.sh/uv), giving you fast installs and reproducible environments.
+Dependencies are managed with the [Astral.sh uv tool](https://astral.sh/uv), (fast installs & reproducible environment).

 ## Features